 Both of these belong to a family of cannabinoids (certain chemical compounds can interact with your body – more on this later) called Phytocannabinoids.
 The word Phytocannabinoids translates into plant-based cannabinoids.
 Most of the phytocannabinoids come from the cannabis plant, much like CBD and THC and as a result, many of these can be psychoactive.
 This is not the case with CBD, though.
 CBD is not psychoactive, even though it belongs to a plant that is known for producing a couple of “High” inducing chemical compounds and a species like marijuana.
 THC is one of these “High” producing chemical mixtures, and it can be present in many of cannabis’ popular species like marijuana.

 All of this comes down to THC is psychoactive, which means it is the one that makes people feel a “high” whenever it’s taken in some form.
 CBD is the one that is sometimes blamed for the effects this one can produce.
 The reason behind this blame game is that sometimes both of these can be present in the same species of the cannabis plant.
-Moreover, it is highly likely if someone happens to fail a drug test then it is probable that the product they are using might be having both of the chemical compounds and the psychoactive one led to the failure.
+Moreover, it is highly likely if someone happens to fail a drug test then it is probable that the product they are using might be having both of the chemical compounds and the psychoactive one that led to the failure.

 As for the question posed by the title: Does CBD show up on drug tests, the section below is what might drive you a better explanation about this situation.